-It was a potentially very impressive proposition for the 1,500 investigators and other professionals the NCA wanted to recruit.
-But the issue they faced was profile.
-The NCA was competing with MI5, MI6, GCHQ and police forces (among others) for this talent.
-The intelligence organizations mentioned had sexier brands; the work of the police forces was better known and understood.
+It could have been an impressive proposition for the 1,500 investigators and other professionals the NCA wanted to recruit.
+But the NCA was competing with MI5, MI6, GCHQ and police forces for this talent.
+The intelligence organizations could be considered “sexier” brands.
+The police forces are better known and understood.

-In short, NCA had been under the radar and needed to arrive on the scene with a bang.
-They needed a confident, attention-grabbing campaign to put their employer brand front-of-mind for their target audience.
+The NCA had been flying under the radar and needed to arrive on the scene with a bang.
+They turned to PeopleScout for a confident, attention-grabbing campaign to put their employer brand front-of-mind for their target audience.

 The key insights were:

 - When NCA investigators succeed the impact is huge and far-reaching.
 The criminal activity they stop covers everything from child sexual abuse to illegal firearms trafficking, cyber crime, kidnapping and extortion.
-They are focused at this level of criminal activity.
 The police, by contrast, have to deal with everything from shoplifting upwards.

-- A lot of the criminals the NCA targets feel they arenuntouchable.
+- A lot of the criminals the NCA targets feel they are untouchable.
 It’s very exciting to prove they are not.

 - The work is exciting, and we shouldn’t underplay that.